DilshanNuwangaHirimuthugoda/Weather_Application/README.md

 *   Display a 5-day weather forecast[5].

 ## Demo
-You can view the live demo of the app [here](https://www.example.com) (replace with your actual demo link if hosted).
+You can view the live demo of the app [here](https://dilshannuwangahirimuthugoda.github.io/WeatherApp/ )

 ## Technologies Used
 *   HTML – Structure of the webpage[1][3].